-- 1.17 The consultation phase for this pre-submission plan began on 20 February 2017 and lasts for six weeks.
-If you have any comments to make on this Plan, please do so by 3 April 2017 in the following ways: - Email to Steeple Claydon Parish Council clerkscpc@btinternet.com - Write to The Parish Clerk, SCPC, 2a St Michael's Way, Steeple Claydon MK18 2OD. - Fill in a reply form at the library. - 1.18 The Steeple Claydon Parish Council's Neighbourhood Plan website contains all the necessary background information on the Steeple Claydon Neighbourhood Plan.
+- 1.16 The consultation phase for the pre-submission plan began on 20 February 2017 and was conducted for the statutory six week period. - 1.17 At the launch of the consultation period the plan was sent to the statutory consultees identified by AVDC and widely publicised locally and directly to identified landowners. - 1.18 This plan is supported by the Consultation Statement which illustrates the range of consultation activities which have informed the development of this plan. - 1.19 The Steeple Claydon Parish Council's Neighbourhood Plan website contains all the necessary background information on the Steeple Claydon Neighbourhood Plan.
 Its web address is www.steepleclaydonplan.org.uk